Philosophy education and the climate crisis

 The culture of collaborative dialogue that we foster here at The Philosophy Club meets many of the conditions required for a successful citizens’ assembly: for one, developing in participants certain dispositions; and for another, upholding norms of constructive discourse.
 These include considering and negotiating a plurality of views, trying to reconcile these views to whatever limited degree is possible, acknowledging the contestability of ideas and the contingency of circumstances, restoring civility and argumentative complexity, attempting to build on the ideas of others, and avoiding manipulation, tribalism, polarisation and ‘warrior politics’.

 There’s one further point of synergy.
 A commitment to citizens’ assemblies implicitly assumes that all participants are capable of epistemological evaluativism: that is, they understand that some views are better substantiated than others, and they’re capable of making evaluative judgements based on reason and evidence.
 Yet as I’ve discussed previously, relatively few adults operate at an evaluativist level of epistemological understanding.
 Our work in schools is centrally concerned with fostering evaluativism through genuine dialogic argument.
-We are impelled by the ambition of furnishing students with the skills they need to evaluate arguments and to draw their own well-reasoned conclusions.
+We are impelled by the motivation to furnish students with the skills they need to evaluate arguments and to draw their own well-reasoned conclusions.
 We aspire to create supportive communities of thinkers in which each participant can truly say, as Maughn Gregory puts it,

 that I have made myself accountable to a community of my peers, who have challenged my ideas; that I have double-checked my reasons for believing – the methods of inquiry or the authorities I’ve relied on; that I’ve been willing to self-correct; that my current beliefs help me cope with experience – help me understand it in ways that enable me to act intelligibly; and that I have no other reasons for doubting them now, though I’m open to finding reasons to doubt them later.